ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPhysicalDeviceVideoFormatPropertiesKHR.md

 If `pVideoFormatProperties` is `NULL`, then the number of video format properties supported for the given `physicalDevice` is returned in `pVideoFormatPropertyCount`.
-Otherwise, `pVideoFormatPropertyCount` **must** point to a variable set by the user to the number of elements in the `pVideoFormatProperties` array, and on return the variable is overwritten with the number of values actually written to `pVideoFormatProperties`.
+Otherwise, `pVideoFormatPropertyCount` **must** point to a variable set by the application to the number of elements in the `pVideoFormatProperties` array, and on return the variable is overwritten with the number of values actually written to `pVideoFormatProperties`.
 If the value of `pVideoFormatPropertyCount` is less than the number of video format properties supported, at most `pVideoFormatPropertyCount` values will be written to